 Hear from three people who knew it was time for a change.
 Jason moved from nursing to environmental science.
-Felicity switched from health sciences sales to work in disability services.
+Felicity switched from health sciences sales to work in accessibility and inclusion support.
 And Nicole shifted careers from working in business to working as a zoo ranger, following her passion for studying birds.

 Signs you’re ready for a career change

 It might be when you are lying in bed before you go sleep.
 Or when you are out walking the dog.
 Maybe even on the lunch hour at your current job.
 Those persistent career thoughts.
 They eventually lead to one question: am I ready for a career change?

 There are possibly as many reasons for wanting to change careers as there are career changers.
 But there are often some common themes when people talk about what motivates them to change careers.

 The three most common are:

 - You want to make a greater impact

 - You want to reinvent your working life